Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Stage IV CLL is high risk.

-Along with the stage of your CLL, these factors matter when your healthcare provider is looking at your treatment choices:
+Along with the stage of your CLL, these factors matter when your doctor is looking at your treatment choices:

-Your healthcare provider can tell you more about these factors, what they mean, and how they affect your treatment plan.
+Your doctor can tell you more about these factors, what they mean, and how they affect your treatment plan.

-Once your leukemia is staged, your healthcare provider will talk with you about what the stage means for your treatment.
+Once your leukemia is staged, your doctor will talk with you about what the stage means for your treatment.
 Ask questions and talk about your concerns.